-By Air.
 The nearest airport to Assam is the Lokpriya Gopinath Bordoloi International Airport.
-And, from here the Cultural Centre is approximately 22 kilometres away which will take nearly 1 hour or more via car or bus.
+And, from here the Cultural Centre is approximately 22 kilometers away which will take nearly 1 hour or more via car or bus.

 The airport is well-equipped, and flights from major cities of India arrive here frequently.
 In fact, international flights from Hong Kong also take off from and land at this airport.

-By Road.
-The road connectivity of Assam with its neighbouring states and cities is smooth.
+The road connectivity of Assam with its neighboring states and cities is smooth.
 Assam has its own bus corporation too, to serve the state via ASTC or Assam State Transport Corporation.

-There are trains such as Avadh Assam EXP, ANVT AGTL RAJ, AGTL Sundri EXP and NDLS SCL PSK EXP that run from Delhi to Guwahati.
-If you are travelling from Mumbai, then you can consider trains such as LIT KYQ AC EXP, Guwahati EXP and Karambhoomi EXP.
+There are trains such as Avadh Assam EXP, ANVT AGTL RAJ, AGTL Sundri EXP, and NDLS SCL PSK EXP that run from Delhi to Guwahati.
+If you are traveling from Mumbai, then you can consider trains such as LIT KYQ AC EXP, Guwahati EXP, and Karambhoomi EXP.